 We found 5 family medicine practitioners who accept Blue Cross and Blue Shield of Florida BlueSelect Everyday Health Premier near Palatka, FL.

-Dr. Irena Pacanowska-Assefa specializes in family medicine.
-Dr. Pacanowska-Assefa attended medical school at the University of Minnesota Medical School.
-Patients gave her an average rating of 5.0 stars out of 5.
+Dr. Irena Pacanowska-Assefa's specialty is family medicine.
+Dr. Pacanowska-Assefa has a 5.0 out of 5 star average patient rating.
 She accepts several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-New patients are welcome to contact her office for an appointment.
+She attended medical school at the University of Minnesota Medical School.
+She welcomes new patients.

 Conditions / Treatments

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.

 A family medicine physician is a medical ‘home base’ for patients.
 They treat all ages, all sexes, all organs, and all diseases.
 They can see every member of the family, from birth through old age.
 This allows family medicine doctors to develop long-term relationships with their patients and to understand how their patients’ role in the family affects their health.
 They can provide check-ups, immunizations, screening services, gynecological exams and obstetric care, routine health care, and health counseling.
 When more specialized care is needed, a family medicine doctor can refer their patients to appropriate specialists.
 They can become educators and advocates for their patients in the sometimes overwhelming health care system.